vksundararajan/cross-check/README.md

 - [Phishing URL](https://drive.google.com/file/d/1Ee7GTv1ILAujIBbkOEwev1UR1AKucJwH/view?usp=sharing) – Detection of a phishing attempt
 - [Invalid URL](https://drive.google.com/file/d/1SoWQJE2viHIgWb6HxGMAVe9u7VljcUvM/view?usp=sharing) – Handling of invalid URLs
 - [Rate Limit](https://drive.google.com/file/d/19PU33FarSP7mqV9AIlMAlr30Xq6E9fBZ/view?usp=sharing) – Graceful handling of API limits

-## 🤖 The Agentic Pipeline

-Cross-Check operates on a sophisticated `SequentialAgent` architecture powered by Google ADK.
-The pipeline simulates a panel of cybersecurity experts debating the legitimacy of a website.

-The system processes a request in three distinct stages:

-### 1\.
-Ingestion & Preprocessing

-**Agent:** `UrlPreProcessor` – Before any AI analysis occurs, this custom Python agent executes deterministic validation:

-  * **Validation:** Verifies the URL format and reachability.
-  * **Extraction:** Scrapes the target website, cleaning the raw HTML and extracting visible text.
-  * **Context Injection:** Places the sanitized data into the session state, ensuring all subsequent agents analyze the exact same snapshot of the site.

-### 2\.
-The Debate Loop

-**Agent:** `LoopAgent` – containing a `ParallelAgent` & `Moderator` This is the core reasoning engine.
-Instead of a single pass, the system enters an iterative cycle:

-  * **Parallel Analysis:** Four specialist agents (`UrlAnalyst`, `HtmlAnalyst`, `ContentAnalyst`, `BrandAnalyst`) analyze the website simultaneously.
-Each focuses solely on its domain (e.g., the URL analyst looks for typosquatting, while the HTML analyst looks for obfuscated scripts).
-  * **Moderator Review:** The `ModeratorAgent` aggregates the specialists' outputs.
-It evaluates if a consensus exists.
-  * **Dynamic Flow:**
-      * If the team agrees, the Moderator calls the `exit_loop` tool to break the cycle.
-      * If there is disagreement (e.g., URL looks fine but Content is suspicious), the Moderator triggers another round, forcing agents to re-evaluate based on peer feedback.

-### 3\.
-Final Judgment

-**Agent:** `JudgementAgent` – Once the debate concludes (either via consensus or reaching the maximum iteration limit), the Judge reviews the entire conversation history.
-It weighs the final arguments from all specialists and delivers the authoritative `PHISHING` or `LEGITIMATE` verdict.

-## ✨ Features

-  * **Google ADK Integration:** Scalable and modular agent orchestration.
-  * **Mesop UI:** A clean, Python-native web interface.
-  * **Model Agnostic:** Uses **LiteLLM** to route requests to models like Llama 3, GPT-4, or Gemini.
-  * **Debate Capability:** Implements multi-round reasoning to reduce false positives.
-  * **Robust Evaluation:** Integrated Pytest suite for benchmarking and unit testing.

 ## 🚀 Getting Started